 Seeking reassurance from others that we are safe

 There is nothing fundamentally wrong with safety behaviors in the short-term, but they may lead to more anxiety if a circumstance arises where we do not have these behaviors available to us.
 The goal is to be able to use these behaviors on occasion, but not to be dependent on them.

 So How do I overcome panic attacks?

-The goal in overcoming panic attacks is to be able to recognize the small signs that one is likely to occur.
+In addition, we can focus on recognizing the initial signs that one is likely to occur.
 We then bring in changes to our thinking, behaviors, and lifestyle to support ourselves in managing panic attacks.

 We can shift our thinking if we start to notice the signs before we enter a panicked mindset.
 For example, being able to say, "I can feel that I am anxious and that my body is starting to shift into panic mode.
 I've been here before and survived it.
 I know I can survive it again."
 Soothing yourself with reassuring thoughts, which are based in reality, can reduce your anxiety.

 We can also focus on behavioral changes.
 These are particularly helpful if our thoughts are racing and it would be unrealistic to rely on logical thinking.
 For example, mindful breathing exercises can help prevent hyperventilation.
 Progressive muscle relaxation can help you feel more in control of your body and reduce anxiety.
 Distracting yourself with grounding exercises that draw your attention away from your body and to your external environment can help.

 We also want to think about lifestyle changes to reduce your anxiety levels.
 We might want to evaluate job stress, eating habits, sleep quality, self-care activities, and, of course, the underlying emotional concerns causing your panic attacks.

 This is difficult work.
 Feel free to reach out if you'd like to further discuss panic attacks and how to overcome them.